No Longer Trading

-The purchase of the Brandt Group in 2005 made Fagor one of the largest appliance manufacturers in Europe, in fact Fagor is the fifth largest appliance manufacturer in Europe before it collapsed in 2013.
-This also included the acuisition of the Ocean and De Dietrich brands.
+The purchase of the Brandt Group in 2005 made Fagor one of the largest appliance manufacturers in Europe, in fact, Fagor was the fifth largest appliance manufacturer in Europe before it collapsed in 2013.
+This also included the acquisition of the Ocean and De Dietrich brands.

 It does surprise people to learn that Fagor actually have about an approximate 4.5% share of the entire European market for appliances but, in the UK the brand is hardly recognised at all and certainly is not a household name, yet enjoys a higher market share than many far more well known brands such as Candy Hoover and LG among others.

-In 2013 however it all came to a crashing halt as Fagor domestic appliances entered into administration whcih was one of the biggest shocks the appliance industry has ever seen given that it was the fifth largest producer in Europe that went under and, nobody wanted to or could buy it.
+In 2013, however, it all came to a crashing halt as Fagor domestic appliances entered into administration which was one of the biggest shocks the appliance industry has ever seen given that it was the fifth largest producer in Europe that went under and, nobody wanted to or could buy it.